StephShobiye/lwl-blog/_posts/2026-03-18-prevention-bridging-progression-aln.md

 ### 🟢 Prevent

-Supporting families to understand and navigate the system earlier, before issues escalate
+Supporting families to understand and navigate the system earlier, before issues escalate.

 ### 🟡 Bridge

-Providing short-term support and shared learning where education has begun to break down
+Providing short-term support and shared learning where education has begun to break down.

 ### 🔵 Progress

-Enabling pathways back into education, training and longer-term outcomes
+Enabling pathways back into education, training and longer-term outcomes.

 This typically involves return to statutory education or further education provision, which sits outside the direct delivery of Learn Without Limits.